Mill Girls & Militants come to Preston Flag Market

 Book for this free event via Eventbrite for performances at the Harris.
 Outdoor performances are non-ticketed.
 Through this performance, heritage will meet state-of-the-art technology, past will meet present, as the performance is filmed on a 360-degree camera to be shared across the county through a digital VR experience.

 A massive thanks to our supporters

 Ludus Dance is delighted to work in partnership with Preston City Council and The Harris Museum and Art Gallery as a venue for this special performance.

-This performance brings together heritage and state-of-the-art technology as the performance is filmed on a 360-degree camera to create a digital VR experience.
-This will be shared through dance and heritage workshops in high schools across the county in early 2019.
-If you would like to find out more, contact email@example.com
+The Mill Girls & Militants performance brings together Lancashire’s heritage and a digital VR experience which will be shared through dance and heritage workshops in high schools across the county early next year.
+To find out more, or get invol ed in upcoming heritage events, email email@example.com